appwiz/numapp-ios/NumApp/Spec.md

 5. **Number Formation**: Selected digits are concatenated in selection order to form the target number
 6. **Completion**: Solve all 3 questions to advance to the next level
 7. **Feedback**: Wrong selections trigger haptic feedback; correct solutions show celebrations
+8. **Level Celebrations**: Fireworks animation plays when completing each level
+9. **Game Victory**: Complete all 5 levels to trigger the ultimate celebration with fireworks, dancing unicorns, and rainbows
+10. **Restart**: Use the "Play Again" button in the victory screen to restart from level 1

 ## Requirements